-It is the responsibility of the applicants to call or write to the owner every six months to confirm they are still interested in remaining on the list.
+It is the applicants' responsibility to call or write to the owner every six months to confirm they are still interested in remaining on the list.
 They are also responsible to notify the owner of any changes of phone number and address, household characteristics, income and assets and housing preferences.

-The owner may update the waiting list periodically to determine if applicants are still interested and eligible to remain on the waiting list.
-The owner shall, at the time of the update, obtain current applicant information on at least the following: phone number and address; household characteristics, income and assets and housing preferences, if applicable.
-The owner must specify a reasonable time frame in which the applicant is to respond, no longer than 15 business days.
-If no reply is received within the specified timeframe, or if the reply is negative, the applicant's name will be removed from the waiting list and a final letter will be sent to the last known address confirming the applicant has been removed on a specific date.
+The owner shall update the waiting list periodically to determine if applicants have checked in every six months.
+Before removing delinquent applicants, the owner may notify them by mail requesting the above information and confirmation of the applicant's interest in remaining on the waiting list.
+The owner must specify a reasonable time frame in which the applicant is to respond; i.e., approximately 15 business days.
+If the applicant replies affirmatively, the application will retain its position on the waiting list.
+If the reply is negative, the applicant's name will be removed from the waiting list.
+If no reply is received within the specified time frame, a final letter will be sent to the last known address stating that the applicant's name is being removed from the waiting list on a specific date.